 INFOhio developed Book Nook to provide students with a platform to share self-created learning objects in the form of video book talks.
 Book Nook includes links to free recommended web tools that students can use to produce their book trailers.
 Book Nook also includes instructions on story-boarding and a rubric for evaluation, which provides the framework to help students graduate from content consumption to content creation.

-Educator Tools, powered by INFOhio, includes more than 55,000 teacher-approved lesson plans, best practices, assessments, and other instructional materials, curated by Knovation, to support personalized learning, project-based learning, and the inquiry process.
-Contents of Educator Tools have been evaluated by a team of education professionals who use a 127-point rubric to ensure quality and alignment to standards.
+Educator Tools includes lesson plans, best practices, assessments, and other instructional materials to support personalized learning, project-based learning, and the inquiry process.

 In 2018, INFOhio licensed a microsite on the OER Commons platform, the Ohio PreK-12 Open Space.
-Open Space (link coming very soon!) provides a platform where Ohio's PreK-12 educators can collaborate and contribute content, applying Creative Commons licenses that permit users to retain, reuse, revise, remix, and redistribute content.
-Beginning in spring 2019, upon recommendation, Open Space contents can be evaluated for inclusion in INFOhio's Educator Tools.
+Open Space provides a platform where Ohio's PreK-12 educators can collaborate and contribute content, applying Creative Commons licenses that permit users to retain, reuse, revise, remix, and redistribute content.
+Upon recommendation, Open Space contents can be evaluated for inclusion in INFOhio's Educator Tools.

 What Does This Mean for Ohio PreK-12 Educators?